ruslanosipov/ruslanosipov.github.io/source/_posts/2014-07-19-the-pragmatic-programmer.markdown

 ---
+title: '"The Pragmatic Programmer"'
 categories: [Book reviews]
 date: 2014-07-15 01:43:26+00:00
-title: '"The Pragmatic Programmer"'
 ---

-I just finished reading "The Pragmatic Programmer" by Andrew Hunt and David Thomas - two consultants behind Pragmatic Programmers, LLC.
+I just finished reading "[The Pragmatic Programmer][1]" by Andrew Hunt and David Thomas - two consultants behind Pragmatic Programmers, LLC.
 This book might as well be a fantastic marketing trick for their consulting agency, but the value it brings to the reader is hard to underestimate.

 Hunt and Thomas cover a wide variety of topics, briefly glancing over every major aspect of developing software: be it the choice of a text editor,